tonytangau/opass/README.md

 # Opass - Authentication and Authorization System

 Opass is an open-source, pluggable authentication and authorization system built with Express, TypeORM, and PostgreSQL.
-It provides a simple way to add user authentication, including email registration, login, and JWT-based authorization.
+It provides a simple way to add user authentication, including email registration, login, JWT-based authorization, and refresh token functionality.

 ## Installation